 As a trial, we will hold you to a strict 100% attendance record for the length for your two-week trial period.
 Leaving early will count against you as an absence.
 As mentioned, we will accomodate for emergencies however the responsibility will be yours to show us that an emergency took place.

 If we only raid for 7 hours a week, then every minute counts.
-We expect raiders and trials to show up with flasks, a full night's supply of runes, a full night's supply of 125 stat food, and enough potions to double-pot every pull.
+We expect raiders and trials to show up with enough consumables to last the duration of the raid (we do supply cauldrons and feasts).
 If you want to gem and enchant loot during raid, have the mats on hand.
 Show up on time, and brownie points for showing up early enough to clear trash while the group forms.
 Take the initiative to help the raid, we're all in this together.

 We're competing with guilds that raid twice as long and we're keeping up with them, if not beating them.
 To equally progress in half as much time takes dedication and skill.
 We expect our raiders to know their classes inside and out, to know which specs are the best ones, to know their BiS lists, and to know how their class best approaches an encounter.